 Here are some steps that can be taken to catch prototyping issues early on, and lessen their possible negative impacts:

-- Strategic planning – consider the immediate and long-term effects of a business decision, and asking yourself whether you are focusing more on investing in present or future payback.
+- Strategic – consider the immediate and long-term effects of a business decision, and asking yourself whether you are focusing more on investing in present or future payback.
 What are the pros and cons of these financial decisions for your business presently versus where you want your business to be in the future, and how have you made strides to facilitate strategies for both?

 - Talking to industry experts – find experts in your field, or at least individuals that have successfully started a company that produces tangible products before, and pick their brains on the things you can improve on with your own company.
 They will likely be able to help you identify issues they themselves had to experience early on, and how they would have done it differently.